 The cone curvature in keratoconus leads to a blurred image on the retina.
 This type of focusing problem is known as “irregular astigmatism”.

-The word keratoconus comes form he Greek words ‘kerato’ for cornea and ‘konus’ meaning cone, describing the common cone shaped feature of the condition.
+The word keratoconus comes from the Greek words ‘kerato’ for cornea and ‘konus’ meaning cone, describing the common cone shaped feature of the condition.

 A little more information about the cornea